leonardostefanello/Blender-MassDataBlock-Converter/README.md

 # Blender-MassDataBlock-Converter
-Allows you to check all objects that share the same data-block and separate them into unique data-blocks for each of these objects.
+Allows you to check all objects that share the same data-block and separate them into unique data-blocks for each object.

 ![preview](https://github.com/user-attachments/assets/2ddf53a9-8601-4709-8bec-0de763473a2d)